18 Best Places to Visit in Vermont in the Fall

 8. Montpelier

 Montpelier is the capital city of Vermont.
 It’s a handsome city composed of grand buildings, green parks, and cultural places of interest.
-If you want to brush up on your history of Vermont, Montpellier is the best place to do so.
+If you want to brush up on the history of Vermont, Montpellier is the best place to do so.

 One of the major landmarks is the 1859 Vermont State House, distinguished by its gold-domed Greek Revival architecture.
 Free guided tours are available if you want to find out more about the building and its significance.